DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > An infected creature can embrace the curse of lycanthropy—and so gain its full benefits—by completing a certain task, depending on the nature of their curse:
 >
-> - An infected **werewolf** must voluntarily kill another humanoid and devour their flesh.
+> - An infected **werewolf** must voluntarily kill an innocent humanoid, without fear or hatred, and devour their flesh.
 > - An infected **wereraven** must be knocked unconscious while voluntarily attempting to protect another humanoid from (what they believe to be) near-certain death.
 >
 > An infected lycanthrope can be recognized by the scar of the wound that originally transmitted the curse.
 The wound will never entirely heal, and remains raw and bloody until the curse is lifted.